ErrWare/Common-Citations/README.md

 I hope this introduction to knowledge graphs and its demonstration was useful.
 From here you can look at the included shell scripts for ideas on how to automate some useful queries.
-You can also check out the resources below for more graphically represented data you can do things with.
+You can also check out the resources below for more knowledge graphs you can explore.

-Open Knowledge Graph resources:
+Open Knowledge Graph databases:

   1. [DBPedia](https://www.dbpedia.org/)
   2. [UK Government](https://www.data.gov.uk/)